argilla-io/distilabel/docs/sections/how_to_guides/basic/pipeline/index.md

     ...
 ```

-Next, we will use `prompt` column from the dataset obtained through `LoadDataFromHub` and use several `LLM`s to execute a `TextGeneration` tasks.
+Next, we will use `prompt` column from the dataset obtained through `LoadDataFromHub` and use several `LLM`s to execute a `TextGeneration` task.
 We will also use the `Task.connect()` method to connect the steps, so the output of one step is the input of the next one.

 !!!
 NOTE
     The order of the execution of the steps will be determined by the connections of the steps.
 In this case, the `TextGeneration` tasks will be executed after the `LoadDataFromHub` step.